Domestic Violence: Orders of Protection and Restraining Orders

 Some states include as part of the protection order visitation and custody for children of both the victim and abuser.
 These are generally temporary and can be modified by divorce or other future family court orders.

 You can obtain a protection order by filing the required legal papers with your local court.
 You will have to follow your state law to present evidence at your hearing and to serve your abuser.
 The police can sometimes serve the papers for you.
-For help with requesting a protection or restraining order, contact a qualified domestic violence attorney or legal aid organization in your area.
+For help with requesting a protection or restraining order, contact a qualified domestic violence attorney.

 A restraining order is an order requiring parties to a lawsuit to do or not do certain things.
 It may be part of a family law case, such as a divorce, or other civil codes.
 This is not the same as a “domestic violence restraining order,” which is summarized above.
 However, domestic violence can be a factor in the underlying family law case.